Your work day is over.

 No, but I do believe they are the best.

-So settle in with your warm tea or red wine and let’s get ready to turn your time before bed into your most productive traffic time.
+So settle in with your hot cup of coffee or red wine and let’s get ready to turn your time before bed into your most productive traffic time.

 Step 1 – Write and Write Some More